XIMDEX/xcms/INSTALLATION.md

   	```
 	> You should end with a directory (i.e.: ximdex-develop) containing all the Ximdex files and directories.

-2. **Move it to your Web Server Document Root** with the name you want (i.e.: myximdex)
+2. **Move it to your Web Server Document Root** with the service name to use (i.e.: myximdex)
 	```
 	mv ximdex-develop /var/www/myximdex
 	```
+	In this example, 'myximdex' will be your Ximdex instance after installing it.
-    You may **need superuser privileges** to do that!
+    	> You may **need superuser privileges** to do that!
 In that case type sudo before the command (i.e.: sudo mv ...)
-	> So, in this example, 'myximdex' will be your Ximdex instance after installing it.

-3. **Set File Owners and Permissions** (file owners should be those in use in your web server i.e.: www-data):
+3. **Set File Owners and Permissions** to the required by your web server:
 	```
 	cd /var/www/
 	chown -R www-data:www-data myximdex